Email image popup

 What is online coaching?

-These are some of the benefits of online coaching:
+Here are some of the benefits of online coaching:

-• Coaches can provide their services anywhere — from the comfort of their home to a coffee shop.
+• Coaches can provide their services from anywhere — from the comfort of their home to a coffee shop.

 • There’s minimal investment — coaches only need good WiFi and a reliable device.